 You are interested in further qualifying and specializing in the field of computer science.
-In addition to a good knowledge of computer science and mathematics, you have the skills to grasp complex tasks and apply your theoretical knowledge to solve them.
-A good level of abstraction and a good command of English are also helpful.
+In addition to having a bachelor's degree with good results and good knowledge of English, you have the skills to grasp complex tasks and apply your theoretical knowledge to solve them.
+A good level of abstraction is also helpful.

 Typical occupational fields are academic research and teaching, research, development, project planning, sales, commissioning and service departments of industrial companies in computer science or IT-related departments in companies in other industries, as well as research, development and consulting departments of research institutions, authorities and associations.